Steigner/Steigner/README.md

 # :man: About me

-I am a beginning PhD student at Brno University of Technology.
+I'm currently working at Fravebot company, doing advanced robotics for strawberry picking.
+Also I am a PhD student at Brno University of Technology.
 My main fields of study are Advanced robotics and Artificial intelligence.
 The field overlap is then directed to Optimization.

 ## :information_source: Contacts